mike-nelson/cordova-plugin-ios-xhr/README.md

 # cordova-plugin-ios-xhr
 ## cordova-ios 6+ File XHR Plugin

+### Modified 2020-12-10

+Added NSDocumentDirectory to allowed URLs in security check.
+This enables you to use xhr to grab urls such as:

+`file:///var/mobile/Containers/Data/Application/A14743B2-A33F-4B0E-901E-5F9F021D4E93/Documents/myfolder/myfile.html`

 ### About
 > Originally, this plugin was a merge of two other plugins, and made compatible for cordova-ios 6+.